 - Use the machine to deliver malware to users

-- Create new users, monitor traffic etc
+- Create new users, monitor traffic, etc.

 - There was no WAF (Web Application Firewall) in place to detect the SQL Injection exploitation.
 A WAF could block the attack even if the application is vulnerable.

 - There was no Intrusion Detection or Intrusion Prevention system in place.
-Many IDS’ keep a database with hashes of all the files on a system.
-If a file is modified its hash changes and it raises a red flag by notifying the administrator for potential malicious activity.
+Many such systems keep a database with hashes of all the monitored files.
+If a file is modified, its hash changes and the system notifies the administrator about potentially malicious activity.
 This means that changes done to

-- The O.S was not up to date which allowed the privilege escalation to be successfully exploited.
+- The OS was not up to date, which allowed the privilege escalation to be successfully exploited.